ds300/patch-package/README.md

     npm i patch-package

+You can use `--save-dev` if you don't need to run npm in production, e.g. if you're making a web frontend.

 ### yarn

     yarn add patch-package postinstall-postinstall

+You can use `--dev` if you don't need to run yarn in production, e.g. if you're making a web frontend.

 To understand why yarn needs the `postinstall-postinstall` package see: [Why use postinstall-postinstall](#why-use-postinstall-postinstall-with-yarn)